nextcloud/documentation/admin_manual/issues/general_troubleshooting.rst

 Some clients - especially on iOS/Mac OS X - have problems finding the proper sync URL, even when explicitly configured to use it.

-If you want to use CalDAV or CardDAV clients together with ownCloud it is important to have a correct working setup of the following URLs:
+If you want to use CalDAV or CardDAV clients together with Nextcloud it is important to have a correct working setup of the following URLs:

 | ``https://example.com/.well-known/carddav``